Canva vs PowerPoint: Summary

 1. Create a custom brand template

-Then whenever you create a new presentation, you just use the same template and change the details.
+Then, whenever you create a new presentation, you just reuuse the same template and change the details.

 1. Use a brand kit

-Canva gives you the option to create a brand kit with the key elements of logo, color palette, and fonts.
+Canva allows you to create a brand kit with the key elements of logo, color palette, and fonts.
 With Canva Pro, you can create multiple brand kits.

 You can also upload your own custom font to Canva if you like and add it to your brand kit.